History of Mexico: Spanish conquest of the Aztec Empire

-Aftermath of the conquest

-Tenochtitlan was almost completely destroyed by fire and cannon fire.
-It was not a foregone idea that the site of Tenochtitlan would become the Spanish capital, but Cortés made it the capital.
+Tenochtitlan was almost destroyed by fire and cannon fire.
 Cortés imprisoned the royal families of the valley.
-To prevent another revolt, he personally tortured and killed Cuauhtémoc, the last Aztec Emperor; Coanacoch, the King of Texcoco, and Tetlepanquetzal, King of Tlacopan.
+To prevent another revolt, he tortured and killed Cuauhtémoc, the last Aztec Emperor; Coanacoch, the King of Texcoco, and Tetlepanquetzal, King of Tlacopan.

-The Spanish had no intention to turn over Tenochtitlan to the Tlaxcalteca.
-While Tlaxcalteca troops continued to help the Spaniards, and Tlaxcala received better treatment than other indigenous nations, the Spanish eventually disowned the treaty.
-Forty years after the conquest, the Tlaxcalteca had to pay the same tax as any other indigenous community.

-Political.
 The small contingent of Spaniards controlled central Mexico through existing indigenous rulers of individual political states (altepetl), who maintained their status as nobles in the post-conquest era if they cooperated with Spanish rule.

-Religious.
 Cortés immediately banned human sacrifice throughout the conquered empire.
 In 1524, he requested the Spanish king to send friars from the mendicant orders, particularly the Franciscan, Dominican, and Augustinian, to convert the indigenous to Christianity.
-This has often been called the "spiritual conquest of Mexico".
+This has often been called the "spiritual conquest of Mexico."
 Christian evangelization began in the early 1520s and continued into the 1560s.
-Many of the mendicant friars, especially the Franciscans and Dominicans, learned the native languages and recorded aspects of native culture, providing a principal source for our knowledge about them.
-One of the first 12 Franciscans to come to Mexico, Fray Toribio de Benavente Motolinia recorded in Spanish observations of the indigenous.
-Important Franciscans engaged in collecting and preparing native language materials, especially in Nahuatl are fray Alonso de Molina and fray Bernardino de Sahagún.

-Economics.
-The Spanish colonizers introduced the encomienda system of forced labor, which in central Mexico built on indigenous traditions of rendering tribute and labor to rulers in their own communities and local rulers rendering tribute to higher authorities.
-Individual Spaniards were awarded the tribute and labor or particular indigenous communities, with that population paying tribute and performing labor locally.
-Indigenous communities were pressed for labor services and tribute, but were not enslaved.
-Their rulers remained indigenous elites, who retained their status under colonial rule and were useful intermediaries.
+Many of the mendicant friars, especially the Franciscans and Dominicans, learned the native languages and recorded aspects of native culture.
+The Spanish colonizers introduced the encomienda system of forced labor.
+Indigenous communities were pressed for labor and tribute but were not enslaved.
+Their rulers remained Indigenous elites who retained their status under colonial rule and were useful intermediaries.
 The Spanish also used forced labor, often outright slavery, in mining.